 The Gladware microwave symbol is 5 wavy or squiggly lines.
 Always check for this symbol before putting the Gladware container in the microwave.

-The microwave-safe symbol is important because it indicates that the brand has followed FDA-approved guidelines for manufacturing these plastic containers.
+The microwave-safe symbol is important because it indicates that the brand has followed FDA-approved guidelines for manufacturing these plastic food storage containers.

 Using non-microwavable containers in the microwave can be disastrous.
 You either end up with a fire hazard, a shattered bowl or dish, or a warped plastic container, which can also cause chemicals to leach into your food.